Now booking: June Therapy Intensives

 Understanding the patterns shaping your relationships.

-In the early sessions, we focus on identifying the relationship patterns that tend to repeat in your life.
-This may include exploring attachment dynamics, schemas, emotional triggers, and the roles you often find yourself stepping into in relationships.
+The first stage focuses on identifying the relational patterns that tend to repeat in your life.
+This may include attachment dynamics, schemas, emotional triggers, and the roles you often find yourself stepping into in relationships.

 2. Exposure